 Sipho Kings

-Sipho Kings is the Editorial Director at the weekly African newspaper The Continent.
+Sipho Kings is the publisher at the weekly African newspaper The Continent.
 He previously news edited and then ran the South African newspaper Mail & Guardian.
 He has been an environment and climate reporter for over a decade.
 This work won him more than a dozen awards and saw him selected for the 2018 cohort of Harvard's Nieman journalism fellowship.
 While he still reports, his focus now is on creating spaces for reporters to do quality journalism.